SWDV-665/week-7-groceries-app-on-heroku-kylekanderson/README.md

 ### Answers to submission questions

 How many hours do you estimate you used completing this assignment?
-I estimate I spent about 2 hours completing this assignment.
+I estimate I spent about 3 hours completing this assignment.

 What was easiest for you when completing this assignment?
-In general, most of this assignment was fairly easy/straight-forward.
-Much of this assignment was covered in the module this week.
-Mr. Siddique did a good job of explaining the processes for adding/deleting groceries.
+The information provided in the module this week made most of the details of this assignment fairly easy to understand and complete.

 What was the most difficult challenge you experienced when completing this assignment?
-There wasn't anything particularly difficult with this assignment.
+The only real challenge with this assignment was discovering and adapting the code to some of the new Ionic v5 standards, compared to the methods used in the module following Ionic v3.